osrf/gazebo_tutorials/ros_urdf/tutorial.md

 [rrbot.gazebo](https://github.com/ros-simulation/gazebo_ros_demos/blob/master/rrbot_description/urdf/rrbot.gazebo).
 You can find the `<link>` and `<material>` elements there.

-The default available materials in Gazebo can be found in the Gazebo source code at [gazebo/media/materials/scripts/gazebo.material](https://github.com/osrf/gazebo/blob/master/media/materials/scripts/gazebo.material).
+The default available materials in Gazebo-classic can be found in the Gazebo-classic source code at [gazebo/media/materials/scripts/gazebo.material](https://github.com/osrf/gazebo/blob/master/media/materials/scripts/gazebo.material).

 For more advanced or custom materials, you can create your own OGRE colors or textures.
 See: